Congress's Agency Coordination

 Date Written: March 1, 2018

 Coordination is a mechanism for administrative control.
 Indeed, it is well-known that the President and agencies themselves initiate it for a variety of substantive and self-interested reasons.
 This Article is the first to establish that Congress also creates frameworks of interagency coordination, and it bases this contention in the largest collection to date of statutes and legislative history detailing coordination requirements for federal agencies in several regulatory areas across the executive branch.
 By uncovering coordination legislation, which fosters an unexamined but pervasive relationship between Congress and agencies, this Article contributes to the fundamental debate regarding which political branch has sovereignty over the administrative state.

-This Article argues that, accordingly, coordination legislation empowers agencies to interact independently—that is, without direction from the President—and thus challenges our expectations of executive hierarchy.
+In general, the goals of statute-based coordination would benefit from the incubation of agency autonomy.
+Accordingly, this Article argues, coordination legislation empowers agencies to interact independently — that is, without direction from the President.
+For this reason, however, coordination legislation also challenges our expectations of executive hierarchy.
 More specifically, coordination legislation may muddy lines of executive accountability and imbue executive agencies with several qualities of independent regulatory commissions that increase their insulation from the Executive.
 Therefore, statute-based coordination has the potential to interfere with the President’s role as administrator-in-chief, unless it is circumscribed by executive oversight or, better still for legislative purposes, ex ante presidential involvement in interagency coordination.

 Suggested Citation: Suggested Citation